 If you’ve ever tried southern pimento cheese, or enjoyed pimento stuffed green olives, you have already tried the pimento pepper in pickled form.

 The pimento pepper (often spelled pimiento) is also called the cherry pepper.
 It measures 3-4 inches long and 2-3 inches wide.
 Pimiento translates to “pepper” from Spanish.
-See the photo below.
 It is bright red and shaped like a heart.
 You might be most familiar with the pimento as the famous pepper used to stuff olives.

-Pimento peppers (or cherry peppers) are not spicy, but rather mild, sweet and succulent.
+Pimento peppers are not spicy, but rather mild, sweet and succulent.
 While they are typically pickled, they can also be enjoyed fresh from the garden.
-Use them as you might use bell peppers, in foods requiring the Cajun Holy Trinity or perhaps a good sofrito recipe.
+Use them as you might use red bell peppers, in foods requiring the Cajun Holy Trinity or perhaps a good sofrito recipe.

 There are some varieties with heat, including the Santa Fe Grande and Floral Gem varieties.